Qumulo/docs/rest-api-guide/files/files_ref_streams.md

 category: /Files
 methods:
   get:
+    summary: List all named streams on provided object
     parameters:
+    - name: ref
-    - description: The file ID or the absolute path to the file system object.
+      description: The file ID or the absolute path to the file system object.
 File IDs can be found in the id field of responses of APIs that return file attributes.
         You must URL-encode the paths.
 The APIs & Tools page in the Qumulo Core Web UI URL-encodes the paths.
-      name: ref
       required: true
+    - name: snapshot
-    - description: The snapshot ID that specifies the version of the filesystem to use.
+      description: The snapshot ID that specifies the version of the filesystem to use.
 If not specified, use the head version.
-      name: snapshot
       required: false
-    preview: false
     response_body:
       schema: "{\n  \"type\": \"array\",\n  \"items\": {\n    \"description\": \"\
         api_named_stream_attributes\",\n    \"type\": \"object\",\n    \"properties\"\